 If you are not fully ready to commit to a platform or do not have the need for countless downloads, Bensound’s pay-per-track options might be of interest to you.
 Starting at 34 EUR per track with the Standard License, you can opt to pay only for the track(s) you need.
 No hassle, no commitment, it is perfect for someone who only needs to use the service occasionally.

 On the other hand, if you regularly need music for your projects, you might be interested in subscribing to one of the two platforms to download and use a larger amount of tracks.

 Artlist’s cheaper plan, the Social Creator plan, starts at 119.88 USD per year (if billed annually, or 14.99 USD if billed monthly) and is limited to use on certain social platforms.

-Bensound’s cheaper unlimited option is the Standard All Access Subscription for 144 EUR per year (billed annually), a slight price difference that is explained by the fact that it does not restrict the number of platforms it can be used for and also includes music on hold, background music (online and in person) and educational public performance usages.
+Bensound’s cheaper unlimited option is the Standard All Access Subscription for 144 EUR per year (billed annually), a slight price difference that is explained by the fact that it can be used for any social media platform and also includes music on hold, background music (online and in person) and educational public performance usages.

 Artlist’s subscription plans aren’t fully unlimited but will allow you to download as many tracks as deemed “reasonable” by the platform which is currently capped at 40 tracks per day.

 On the other hand, each of Bensound’s All Access Subscription plans will give you access to their entire library with unlimited downloads, without limit or cap.

 Finally, one last difference is that Bensound licenses for video production as well as broader usages such as applications, games, music on hold, and public performances while Artlist’s music is only licensed for video and podcast production.